eishiya/tiled-scripts/README.md

 ### Copy+Paste Animations
 Copies/pastes tile animations.
 It can copy the frames exactly, or adjust the frames relative to the destination tile(s).

+### Copy+Paste Collisions
+Copies/pastes tile collisions in the Tileset Editor, makes it easier to copy complex collisions across groups of tiles.

 ### Copy+Paste Layers
 Copies/pastes entire layers, including their properties along with the content.
 Can copy/paste multiple layers at once, regardless of layer type.